-Contact Duncan Wilkinson (MLRO) on 01908252089 or Duncan.wilkinson@milton-keynes.gov.uk at the earliest opportunity.
-His office will assist you in completing the reporting form at App1.
+Contact Jacinta Fru (MLRO) on 01908252228 or jacinta.fru@milton-keynes.gov.uk at the earliest opportunity.
+Her office will assist you in completing the reporting form at App1.

 - Where you know or suspect or have reasonable grounds to know or suspect that a money laundering activity is taking place or has taken place, you must notify the MLRO IMMEDIATELY using the money laundering reporting form attached at appendix 1. - 2.
-Similarly, where you believe your involvement in a matter may amount to a prohibited act under sections 327 329 of the Proceeds or Crime Act 2002 (see relevant provisions at appendix 2), you must disclose this to the MLRO using the form attached at appendix 1.

-3. You must still report your concerns even if you believe that someone else has already reported their suspicions of the same money laundering activity.
+Similarly, where you believe your involvement in a matter may amount to a prohibited act under sections 327 329 of the Proceeds or Crime Act 2002 (see relevant provisions at appendix 2), you must disclose this to the MLRO using the form attached at appendix 1. - 3.
+You must still report your concerns even if you believe that someone else has already reported their suspicions of the same money laundering activity.